marc-maguire/Reddit-RSS-Reader/README.md

 # Reddit RSS Reader

 This is a simple side project that uses Alamofire to download XML from https://www.reddit.com/hot/.rss.
-The project shows how to parse XML into custom objects, how to set up your storyboard and views using storyboard references, a simple core data implementation (soon to be updated) and has a good example of handling async calls across multiple threads.
+The project shows how to parse XML into custom objects, set up your storyboard and views using storyboard references, persist data with Core Data and has a good example of handling async calls across multiple threads.

 Pods:
 - Alamofire